Frequently Asked Questions

 Critical thinking approaches in education takes many forms: whereas some schools offer coursework specifically for developing critical thinking capacities, others develop mindsets for critical thinking that is manifest in school culture.
 Others still take a subject-specific approach to embedding critical thinking into the classroom based on what critical thinking looks like in a particular domain.

 One thing is for sure, critical thinking cannot be limited to a buzzword.
-If we are going to emphasize critical thinking, we must also place a value on it, assess is, and hold students accountable to demonstrating critical thinking.
-They may be required to show their work, defend an opposing viewpoint, or break down topics into all its component parts.
+If we are going to emphasize critical thinking, we must also place a value on it, assess it, and hold students accountable.
+Student can, for example, be required to show their work, defend an opposing viewpoint, or break down topics into all its component parts.

-Teachers can leverage the Socratic method to push students’ thinking through questioning, expecting students not only to learn, but also to understand why they are learning a certain topic
+Teachers can leverage the Socratic method to push students’ thinking through questioning, challenging students not only to learn, but also to understand why they are learning a certain topic

 See more on our Insights for Children and Teens page for how other teachers and schools are conceptualizing and operationalizing critical thinking education.